Who was Jay Contway?

-Jay Contway is a man totally involved with his art.
-It is simply—his life.
+Jay Contway was a man totally involved with his art.
+It was simply—his life.

 The horses and the equipment used by Cowboys and Native Americans have changed greatly over the years.
-Jay considers attention to historical detail very important.
-He knows first–hand the trappings, saddles, bridles, animals and action that you see in his work.
+Jay considered attention to historical detail very important.
+He knew first–hand the trappings, saddles, bridles, animals and action that you see in his work.

 Jay was born in Malta, in Eastern Montana, and was raised in the ranching area.
 His ancestry includes Native American, English, and Irish.
 He attended Northern Montana College in Havre and the College of Great Falls to earn a teaching certificate.

-Over the years Jay has won numerous awards but the most important recognitions of his career are the inductions into the Calgary Stampede Western Art Show Hall of Fame in 2008, the C.M.
-Russell Museum Skull Society of Artists 2014 & 2015, the Montana Pro-Rodeo Cowboy Hall and Wall of Fame in 2016 and the Montana Cowboy Hall of Fame & Western Heritage Center in 2016.
+Over the years Jay won numerous awards but the most important recognitions of his career were the inductions into the Calgary Stampede Western Art Show Hall of Fame in 2009, the C.M.
+Russell Museum Skull Society of Artists 2014 & 2015, the Montana Cowboy Hall of Fame and Western Heritage Center in 2015, and the Montana Pro-Rodeo Hall and Wall of Fame in 2016.
+His final salute came in September of 2019 when he received the Saddle of Honor Award from the Montana Cowboy Hall of Fame and the C.M.
+Russell Museum.